krauni/hackerjeopardy-content/README.md

 ### For Contributors

 1. [Read the contribution guide](docs/CONTRIBUTING.md)
+2. Use the [CLI Creator Tool](#cli-creator-tool) for easy content creation
-2. Fork this repository
+3. Fork this repository
-3. Add your question set following the format
+4. Add your question set following the format
-4. Submit a Pull Request
+5. Submit a Pull Request

 ## 📁 Repository Structure